AndrewNappi/Credit_Risk_Analysis/README.md

 5) RandomOverSampler: 64.0%, 1%, 66%, and 2%.
 6) ClusterCentroids: 54.5%, 1%, 69%, and 1%.

 The best model type is the Easy Ensemble Classifier Model with the highest level of accuracy (93.2%).
+This is the model I would use for to get the best results.

 # Notes: Unable to upload the csv file because it is too big for git hub